-You can CLICK HERE to read in-depth about the making and near-breaking of the Somewhere In Time album, about how producer Martin Birch had to balance the different musical ambitions that Dickinson, bassist Steve Harris and guitaris Adrian Smith brought to the table.
-In Dickinson’s case the producer’s verdict was that his songs “had to go.”
+Make sure to check out our Maiden History chapter about the making of the Somewhere In Time album, where producer Martin Birch had to balance the different musical ambitions that Dickinson, bassist Steve Harris and guitaris Adrian Smith brought to the table.

-The band would be happier and better integrated during the production of their 1988 album Seventh Son Of A Seventh Son, and the subsequent tour would receive the full concert video treatment.
+The subsequent Seventh Son Of A Seventh Son album and tour would receive the full concert video treatment.
 But the Somewhere In Time show was saved for posterity by a Paris TV team.
-It’s a one-camera production, but to date it’s probably the best bootleg of the 1986-87 world tour:
+It’s a one-camera production from the 29 November 1986 concert, but to date it’s probably the best video bootleg of the 1986-87 world tour:

 Intro – End Titles from Blade Runner (Vangelis)

 STRANGER IN A STRANGE LAND

 This tour was the last time that Maiden would ever include a regular guitar solo spot in their show.
 Walking On Glass was composed by Adrian Smith in 1985 during his and drummer Nicko McBrain’s one-off side project The Entire Population Of Hackney.
 Smith and co-guitarist Dave Murray included a bit of the Howard Blake song Walking In The Air in this 1986 performance of their duet.